 Parking at the UNC School of Law is by permit only.
-All vehicles parked on campus from 7:30 a.m. – 5:00 p.m. must display a valid parking permit for the designated parking lot.
-Faculty, staff, and students may park in lots surrounding the law school which include the S-3, S-10, and T-Lots.
+All vehicles parked on campus from Monday – Friday require a permit.
+Proximate parking for law school faculty, staff, and students may park in lots surrounding the law school which include the S-3, S-10, and T-Lots.
 (Parking Map)

 - Student S-3 parking includes spaces along Ridge Road and the Navy Field Lot but DOES NOT include the upper S-3 “Faculty” lot closest to the main entrance of the law school.

 - S-10 Lot parking is located down Ridge Road near the Boshamer (baseball) Stadium.